Performance, print, website, social media

-We didn’t actually create the app; we created evidence to make the app seem real.
+Although the app wasn’t actually real, we created evidence to make the app seem real.
 We completely fleshed out the design and functionality of the app, and publicized it through a fake Facebook page and website.
 The project culminated in a public stunt where I and a collaborator impersonated Chase employees and set up a Plume information booth 15 feet from the Chase branch inside our bustling student center.
 For an hour, we engaged passersby with promises of zero-interest loans and high-interest savings accounts, where all they had to do was complete “quests” on some new app.
 People we talked to were quite enthusiastic about the product.
 The piece explores our tendency to blindly accept systems that use game-ic language like “Points” and “Quests” to remove the tangibility of real-world actions, and to obfuscate functionality like invasive personal data mining.
-These systems have far-reaching economic and psychological implications; in Plume’s case, this game-ic reframing obscures a darker nature of the app: an explication of consumption as a means to accrue wealth that actively encourages increased income inequality.
+These systems have far-reaching economic and psychological implications; in Plume’s case, this game-ic reframing obscures a darker nature of the app: an explication of consumption as a means to accrue wealth that accelerates the growth of income inequality.

-Advertising Plume in UCSD’s Price Center, the bustling commercial hub of the campus:
+Advertising Plume in UCSD’s Price Center, the bustling commercial hub of campus